What the 2024 Regulations Actually Changed

 The first effect is potential for more competitive pricing on under-penetrated commercial lines.
 Before the 2024 regulations, an insurer that wanted to offer a better commission to the broker on a large commercial fire risk was constrained by the fire line's prescribed expense limit.
 Under the new regime, if the insurer's overall EOM is within the composite cap, it can offer a broker commission on a large fire risk that exceeds what the old product-level limit allowed, effectively using the margin from other lines to fund the competitive effort in fire.
 For buyers, this means their brokers have more flexibility to negotiate commission structures that incentivise the right insurer behaviour on large commercial placements.

 The second effect is risk of price increases on lines that were previously cross-subsidised by motor.
 Motor TP has historically been a loss-making but volume-generating line for many non-life insurers.
 The premium scale from motor TP created EOM buffer under the 2016 regime that helped absorb distribution costs across the book.
-Under the 2024 tier-based regime, as insurers with large motor TP books grow their GWP and move into lower EOM tiers (30% or 25% versus the earlier more generous limits), they have less flexibility to absorb high distribution costs on commercial lines.
-Insurers managing to the tighter cap may rationalise commission structures and push for more efficient placements.
+Under the 2024 regime, an insurer whose overall expense ratio is already running close to the flat 30% general-insurance cap has less flexibility to absorb high distribution costs on commercial lines, regardless of how large its motor TP book is.
+Insurers managing close to the cap may rationalise commission structures and push for more efficient placements.

 The fire de-tariffing environment is particularly relevant here.
 Since the IRDAI's de-tariffing of fire rates from 2008, commercial fire premiums have been market-determined.
 Under the 2024 EOM framework, insurers now have both rate and expense flexibility: they can adjust the premium and the commission simultaneously to manage their overall EOM position.
 This is new capability that commercial buyers should expect their brokers to be alert to.